pumasecurity/nymeria/src/kubernetes/k8s/eks/README.md

 azure-service-principal   Opaque   3      18m
 ```

-To see where the service account key is used, run the following command to describe the nymeria gcloud deployment:
+To see where the service account key is used, run the following command to describe the nymeria azure deployment:

 ```bash
 k describe deployment -n static-credential nymeria-azure